Hotel Review: Hyatt House Lansing/University Area – Firsts, Fireflies & Fast Wi-Fi

 • Power Everywhere: USB and standard outlets along the island and even at the sofa.
 My travel power strip took the night off.

-Pool Vibes, Fitness Center & Outdoor Lounge
+Pool, Fitness Center & Outdoor Lounge at Hyatt House Lansing

 Remember: Hyatt House shares amenities with the AC Hotel—so you get more to work with.